eberlis/ominous-acorn/docs/user-stories/README.md

 # User Stories - Personal Finance Management Application

 ## Overview
-This directory contains individual user stories for the Personal Finance Management Application.
-Each story is numbered and stored in a separate file for easier tracking and management.
+This document serves as an index for all user stories in the Personal Finance Management Application.
+All user stories are tracked as GitHub Issues in the repository.

 ## Epic
 **Personal Finance Management System**: As a user, I want to effectively manage my personal finances so that I can live within my budget, save for the future, give to my community, and make smart investment decisions.